-Mr Cuthbertson is currently Chairman of Montec International Limited, S2 Net Limited, MyNetFone Ltd, South American Iron & Steel Ltd, Malachite Resources Ltd, Mint Wireless Ltd and Isentric Ltd. He was previously Group Finance Director for Tech Pacific Holdings Pty Ltd which generated over \$2 billion in revenues from operations throughout the Asia-Pacific Region.
+Mr Cuthbertson is currently Chairman of Australian Whisky Holdings Limited, MyNetFone Ltd, South American Iron & Steel Ltd, Malachite Resources Ltd, Mint Payments Ltd and a Director of Isentric Ltd. He was previously Group Finance Director for Tech Pacific Holdings Pty Ltd which generated over \$2 billion in revenues from operations throughout the Asia-Pacific Region.
 From 1986 to 1995 he was a Senior Partner of KPMG, specialising in strategic and corporate advice to major corporations.
 Mr Cuthbertson brings extensive international corporate experience to Austpac including a practical operating knowledge of business practices and structures in India, China and Southeast Asia.